CoderDojoStirling/coderdojo-scriptcraft-server/docs/lesson1/lesson.md

 Here's how things will work:
 * You'll run Minecraft and connect to a Minecraft server we're running.
 It's special because it lets you create stuff using Javascript.
 * You'll write small Javascript programs in a text-file called 'lessons.js'.
-This file will be saved to a special directory that lives on the Minecraft server too.
+The file lives in a special directory on the Minecraft server too.
 This means the server can see your programs, and let you run them inside Minecraft.

 ### Connecting to the Minecraft server